5th April, 2021

 MYOB online accounting will provide just that.

-You can even see when you clients receive, open and pay their invoices.
-You can email regular statements as reminders as well.
+You can even see when your clients receive, open and pay their invoices.
+And, you can email regular statements as reminders as well.

 As a result, you’ll spend less time on debtor management and get paid faster.

-They can also process credit card or EFTPOS payments on the spot while your accounting software is automatically updated to save you time.
+You can also process credit card or EFTPOS payments on the spot whilst your accounting software is automatically updated to save you time.

 On the other side of the equation, businesses should manage the timing of payments of creditors too.

-If you’re paying your suppliers too quickly while clients drag out paying your invoices, then you will put your business under cash flow pressure.
+If you’re paying suppliers too quickly while clients drag out paying your invoices, then you will put your business under cashflow pressure.

 It will help you plan for those looming bills and other planned expenditure and plan for the timing of the outflows so that don’t overspend when cash is tight, and you stay in business.